 In a hybrid cloud environment, data is constantly flowing between private and public clouds, which puts the data at risk for being corrupted, intercepted, or even lost.
 And since the cloud requires internet access, it is potentially accessible by anyone with a connection.
 So, if you leave an Amazon Simple Storage Service (S3) bucket configured for public access, any data transferred into that bucket can be browsed by scripts and other tools, posing a serious security risk.

 Data traversing between networks also leads to compliance complexity.
-Consider this use case: a hospital uses electronic records that can be stored and accessed by authorized users, anywhere, on any device.
+Consider this use case: a hospital uses electronic records that can be stored and accessed by authorised users, anywhere, on any device.
 They also need to meet HIPAA regulations, meaning they need to demonstrate they have the necessary safeguards to protect the electronic records.
 Add in an expansive hybrid cloud environment, it’s easy to see where even the smallest misconfiguration can lead to fines or lawsuits.

 3 Hybrid cloud security components